lexDAO/TLDR/README.md

 For example, a DDR with a deliverable rate of "500 DAI" might pay 5 DAI on TLDR transactions to satisfy a "lexRate" of 1% ("100" as set within script).

+lexScribes disbarred from TLDR by lexDAO governance lose access to uploading new lexScript and such earning opportunities.

 ### Arbitration

-Reputable lexScribes within lexDAO are also able to resolve DDR disputes and claim a set 5% arbitration fee of the remaining DDR escrow for such TLDR service, offering more opportunities for lexDAO sustainability.
+Reputable lexScribes within lexDAO are also able to resolve DDR disputes and claim a set 5% arbitration fee of the remaining DDR escrow for such TLDR service, offering more opportunities for lexDAO sustainability and reputation value.

 ## TLDR Solidity Design